 Representative Jim Cooper (TN)

 "Hadassah has been a real leader raising awareness that men and women are not treated equally in health research.
 Science needs to serve both men and women, and Hadassah's support for the Research for All Act will hep us reach our goals."

 "I greatly appreciate Hadassah's partnership in the effort to improve women's health.
 The efforts of Hadassah members to support [my bill, the] Women's Preventive Health Awareness Campaign, by making it a policy issue in the 'Day in the District' campaign has made a difference in this regard."

-Equity in Women's Medical Research
+Women's Health Equity: Medical Research